stemado/workshop1/README.md

 --------------

 - Configuring our app to connect to our MongoDB database
-- Using models in our app
+- Using models in our app as well as the MVC (model-view-controller) design pattern
 - Creating our own reusable library functions
 - Using constants in our app
 - Setting up our public directory for pages and other publicly-accessible assets